xapp-project/libadapta/doc/migrating-to-adaptive-dialogs.md

 ## Adapt to Scrolling

-`AdwAlertDialog` can scroll its content.
+`AdapAlertDialog` can scroll its content.
 If you were setting a [class@Gtk.ScrolledWindow] as [property@MessageDialog:extra-child], you may want to remove the scrolled window and use its contents directly.